kuberhealthy/kuberhealthy/clients/js/README.md

 ### client-js

-This is a *JavaScript* client Kuberhealthy external checks.
+This is a `JavaScript` client Kuberhealthy external checks.
 This client exports functions and methods for sending status report POST requests to kuberhealthy.
+This is a `JavaScript` implementation of the go client found [here](../../pkg/checks/external/checkclient/main.go).

 ##### Usage